Certificate in Critical Consciousness and Anti-Oppressive Praxis

 Once the program is completed, participants produce a portfolio that serves as a completion of the Certificate, including:

-1. Workshops, journal clubs, courses, and electives completed and statements on how each fulfills a learning goal
+1. Workshops, journal clubs, and electives/coursework completed and reflections on fulfilling the learning goals

 Praxis Project Guiding Principles and Framework

-In the quote above, Freire indicates that the path to subvert oppression and move towards liberation is praxis.
-Through the workshops, journal clubs, and curriculum, participants will learn a historical and current account of the oppressive frameworks that scaffold our society.
-However, Freire describes praxis as requiring two components: critical reflection and action with the people.
+In the quotes above, Lorde, Butler, and Freire indicate that the path to subvert oppression and move towards liberation is praxis.
+Through the workshops and journal clubs, participants will learn a historical and current account of the oppressive frameworks that scaffold our society.
+Additionally, praxis requires two components: critical reflection and action with the people.
 There is no way to have just reflection or just action, both must occur in pursuit of justice, equity, and liberation.
 The skills to support reflection and critical consciousness can be applied during the “praxis project” of the certificate.
 Guiding principles for the praxis project are:

 Transformative change that confronts dominant narratives, balances systems of privilege, and challenges unjust power dynamics.